 In general, the market value of a convertible security is at least the higher of its "investment value" (i.e., its value as a fixed-income security) or its "conversion value" (i.e., its value upon conversion into its underlying stock).
 As a fixed-income security, a convertible security tends to increase in market value when interest rates decline and tends to decrease in value when interest rates rise.
 However, the price of a convertible security is also influenced by the market value of the security's underlying common stock.
-The price of a convertible security tends to increase as the market value of the underlying stock rises, whereas it tends to decrease as the market value of the underlying stock rises, investments in convertible securities generally entail less risk than investments in the common stock of the same issuer.
+The price of a convertible security tends to increase as the market value of the underlying stock rises, whereas it tends to decrease as the market value of the underlying stock declines.
+While no securities investment is without some risk, investments in convertible securities generally entail less risk than investments in the common stock of the same issuer.